Lilchoo/1800_202210_BBY23/README.md

 ## General Info
 This browser based web application to ...
+* Hi my name is Avnoor.
+I'm excited about this project because I will get some experience about the projects.
 * Hi my name is Linh.
 I'm excited to work on this project with both of you.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS